 I have a bunch of friends who are lesbians—like, real lesbians, not the ones you see on Pornhub.
 It’s fascinating to hear about their sex lives and how they navigate the sexual landscape.
 However, things get really interesting when bisexual women date, or attempt to date, other bisexual women.

-Don thinks he’s going to show up in LA and Megan is going to be his… but she’s not.
+Don thinks he’s going to show up in LA and Megan is going to be his, like she was in NYC… but she’s not his, not anymore.
 She’s not the girl, the secretary, he first met.
 You can’t turn a famous actress back into a secretary just hitting the big city for the first time, not when you have made her into something impossible to achieve for most women.
 In programming we call those “one-way functions:” easy to compute but difficult or impossible to reverse (without them, all you crypto HODLers would be hosed).
 Turning a secretary into a famous actress is a one-way function: she’ll never be the same, even though Don would like her to be.
 He can’t swoop in and have “her” again.
-He’ll never be the same in her eyes, because she’s changed, and been exposed to numerous high-status men.
+He’ll never be the same in her eyes, because she’s changed… and been exposed to numerous high-status men.
 Don can have sex with her, but she’s become an actress, and the sex is sex, not her life.
 Sophistication goes up, rarely down.

 A chick named Jordana, of the “U Up?” podcast, admits what players and all women know: a guy who waits around and doesn’t make any moves isn’t attractive to women.
 A guy explicitly asking a woman to consent to sex is a turn-off.
 Women are creatures of indirection and uncertainty, and they live in the land of “maybe,” and they want a story for themselves and others about how whatever happened sexually “just happened.”
 Women don’t want to take responsibility for their sex lives.
 They want to get offers and say “yes” or “no” to them in the moment it’s happening, and that’s it.
 Jordana takes about 35 minutes of beating around the bush while talking to the guy to get to the main point: despite feminism, despite her progressive politics, despite her political beliefs… she wants the guy to make the move.
 She finds him asking her explicitly for sex to be a turnoff.